Did the IRS Revoke Your Nonprofit’s Tax-Exempt Status?

 The ramifications for those on the list couldn’t be more critical.

 The Foundation Group has worked with hundreds of revocation reinstatement cases since that first list of lost tax-exemptions was published by the IRS in June 2011.
-And that’s in addition to the nearly 13,000 startup nonprofits we’ve successfully walked through the IRS process since 1995.
+And that’s in addition to the over 15,000 startup nonprofits we’ve successfully walked through the IRS process since 1995.
 We welcome the opportunity to assist you in getting back your status!

 In order to restore your nonprofit’s tax-exemption, you must prepare and file a new Form 1023.
 This process will be more complicated than the first time for many organizations due to the nature of their past activities.
 If doing it yourself initially was not the best idea, it certainly isn’t this time.